By Tambay A. Obenson | Shadow and Act June 10, 2014 at 1:01PM

-We never did come up with anything that resembled a consensus, and thus the "S&A Racial Diversity Test" version of the Bechdel Test, never came to be.
+We never did come up with anything that resembled a consensus on what "XXXX" should be, and thus the "S&A Racial Diversity Test" version of the Bechdel Test, never came to be.

-Here are Asli's 5 basic criteria for picking the characters she chose for her video series:
+Here are her 5 basic criteria for picking the characters she chose for her video series:

-5. Relevance (does character have historical, political or social relevance)
+5. Relevance - Does the character have historical, political or social relevance?

+Each black character in every film she looked at for her series had to meet these 5 criteria.
 As Asli notes, this is all an informal, evolving survey of characters and is meant for educational and entertainment purposes only.
-And yes, I'm fully aware that even if a test like this existed, it wouldn't solve any of the existing problems black filmmakers, actors, audiences etc continue to endure in this business.
+And yes, I'm fully aware that even if a test like this existed, it wouldn't solve any of the existing problems black filmmakers, actors, audiences, etc, continue to endure in this business.
 But just indulge me... even if for "entertainment purposes only."

-What would we call the test?
-And if we applied this test to movies (maybe specifically Hollywood movies), would we be surprised by the outcome?
+And if we applied this test to movies (maybe specifically Hollywood movies), would we be surprised by the results?
 I don't think I'm going out on a limb when I say that most will probably fail the test.
-The majority won't even get past the first item on the list.
+The majority won't even get past the number 1 item on the list!

-So we'll throw out the previous list of 3 that we came up with, and instead, build on Asli's 5.
+So we'll throw out the previous list of 3 that we came up with, and instead, build on Asli Dukan's 5.